martin-lalev/FlooidLayout/README.md

 # FlooidLayout

-FloodLayout is an autolayout DSL, which helps you write a more intuitive and expressive code, by using custom operators and the new Swift 5.1 function builders.
+FloodLayout is an autolayout DSL, which helps you write a more intuitive and expressive code, by using custom operators.
 For example, the following standard autolayout code:

 ```swift
 NSLayoutConstraint.activate([